National Scholars Program

 How to Apply: Students who have applied and been accepted for undergraduate admission are automatically considered for this award.

-Value: New first-year students: $7,000 to $13,500.
+Value: For new first-year students enrolling at Michigan Tech in the fall of 2019, values of the National Scholars Award are variable from $8,000 to $15,000 based on academic record.
 In the spirit of philanthropy some or all of a scholarship may be funded by a generous donor to the university.

 To determine what scholarship you qualify for, use our Net-Price Calculator.

 Renewal Criteria: Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
 Continuous, regular full-time undergraduate enrollment of at least 12 credits and acceptable social behavior must also be maintained.
 Recipients are required to live in University housing for the first two academic years--four academic semesters (not including summers), to maintain this scholarship.
 Students are eligible for this award for a maximum of eight semesters of undergraduate study.

 Exclusion: Students eligible for Institutional general fund awards such as the Alumni Legacy Award or Military Family Education Award are not eligible for a National Scholars Award.
 They are, however, eligible for need based aid and/or private scholarship funds.
 National Scholars Award recipients who are subsequently classified as Michigan Residents by Michigan Tech in accordance with institutional policy will receive in-state tuition rates and be considered for our in-state Presidential Scholars Award.
 As a part of this process, the National Scholars Award will be cancelled.